jamespmernin/Ajax-HTTP-Intro/README.md

 })
 ```

 As you can see, every time we click on this button another artist is generated.
 This is awesome!
-We can now create things in our database on the client side.
+We can now POST things to our database on the client side.
 But there's a problem here: we've hardcoded the attributes.

 **Question for you:** how might we be able to dynamically acquire data on the client side instead of hardcoding values?